datapane/datapane/README.md

 ```

 You may need to try `~/AppData/Local` instead of `~/AppData/Roaming` on certain Windows configurations depending on the type of your user-account.

-## Joining the community

-Looking to get answers to questions or engage with us and the wider community?
-Check out our [GitHub Discussions](https://github.com/datapane/datapane/discussions) board.

-Submit feature requests, issues, and bug reports on this GitHub repo.

-## Open-source, not open-contribution

-Datapane is currently closed to external code contributions.
-However, we are tremendously grateful to the community for any feature requests, ideas, discussions, and bug reports.